carlsavila/my-awesome-project2/README.md

 on new dev branch.

 On local:
-I have created a test branch
+I have created a test branch.
-No I'm working on it to push.
+Now I'm working on it to push it.

+On Local:
+I have merged test with the remote main.